-When most people think of the ancient gods of Thunder and Lightning, their minds instantly go to Thor, the fabulous hammer-wielding Norse god.
-However, for the Yoruba people, Thor has no place in their hearts.
-Instead, it is Shango, a god whose power over the storms and Lightning is just as devastating.
+When most people think of the gods of Thunder and Lightning, their minds instantly go to Thor, the fabulous hammer-wielding Norse god.
+However, for the Yoruba people worldwide, the god of thunder is not Thor; it is Shango, a deity whose power over storms and Lightning is just as devastating.

 Who is Orisha Shango